-- An estimated 161,360 new prostate cancer cases will be diagnosed in the U.S. in 2017, with more than 26,730 deaths expected to result from the diagnosis.
+- 248,530 new prostate cancer cases are anticipated in the U.S. in 2021, with 34,130 deaths expected to result from the diagnosis.

-- About 1 in 7 men will be diagnosed with prostate cancer during their lifetime.
+- About 1 in 8 men will be diagnosed with prostate cancer during their lifetime.

 - The average age at the time of diagnosis is 66, with about 60% of cases occurring in men aged 65 or older.